Why Renewing and Updating Measure E is Essential to Maintaining Local Law Enforcement and Public Safety in PVE

 PVE Residents for a Safe, Secure Future is a grassroots group of community members committed to protecting what makes Palos Verdes Estates special.

-We are working to renew and responsibly update Palos Verdes Estates’ parcel tax—Measure E—before it expires in 2027.
+We are working to renew and responsibly replace Palos Verdes Estates’ parcel tax—Measure E—before it expires in 2027.

 Without this funding, we risk cuts to local police protection, fire and emergency response, and wildfire prevention efforts.